English

 Info

 Your worth is not defined by how easily you can be categorized.
 You are a luminous nebula of experiences, not a pixelated block on a screen.
+The algorithm cannot render your depth; it can only track your attention.

 I was once lost in the labels others placed on me.
 It took a long time to realize that those labels were their limitations, not mine.
+They were looking at a "thumbnail" and thinking they saw the whole gallery.

 You are more than your labels.
 You are more than your reels.
 You are the universe in motion. 🐺✨